nelhage/blog.nelhage.com/content/post/systems-under-load.markdown

 It’s worth remembering that **every system** has some limit.
 Sometimes you may be fortunate and that limit is large enough to usefully approximate as “infinity,” but it’s always there.
 A system without documented capacity limits just **isn’t telling you what they are**.

 Reality, however, is even crueler still.
-Without careful design and tuning, most systems behave much worse than the above plot; once they’re at capacity, additional requests **overload** the system in some way, consuming valuable resources without resulting in useful throughput, and so we get a plot that looks like:
+Without careful design and tuning, most systems behave much worse than the above plot; once they’re at capacity, additional requests **overload** the system in some way, consuming valuable resources without resulting in useful throughput, and so we get behavior that looks like:

 ![](/images/posts/systems-under-load/contention.png)